thunderrabbit/bootstrap-redmine-deploy/README.md

     http://52.153.120.19

+Okay, *manually* ("for now") set up route53 with an A record pointing your domain to this IP address.
+In our case, `test.sbstrm.co.jp`

+Put this domain in the file `vars/vars_for_letsencrypt-ansible.yml`

+    ansible_fqdn: "test.sbstrm.co.jp"

 Then install a default site, which could be useful for a load balancer to check the server:

     ansible-playbook playbook_025_install_default_site.yml